valyapetrova/StaffManagementSystem/README.md

 # StaffManagementSystem
-OOP EXAM - Sirma Academy
+OOP EXAM - Sirma Academy<br />

+The updated version of this project is in the second branch - updatedproject <br />